 Certified Kubernetes Application Developer CKAD Learning Path

-- CKAD focuses on “Using a Kubernetes cluster once already provisioned“
+- CKAD focuses on “Using a Kubernetes cluster once already provisioned“.
+It tests the candidate’s ability to design, build, configure, and expose cloud native applications for Kubernetes.

 - Unlike AWS and GCP certifications, you would be required to solve, debug actual problems, and provision resources on a live Kubernetes cluster.